rcsgrv/EclipseSoftwareHelpDesk/README.md

 ### Manual Testing

 The application has been manually tested to ensure that all user interactions, including registration, login, ticket management, user management, and permissions, function as expected across typical use cases.

-## Continuous Integration / Continuous Delivery (CI/CD)

-- Continuous Integration: Every push to main triggers GitHub Actions.
-This builds the application and executes tests, with test coverage reports generated in XML format.
-- Continuous Delivery: If the Build and Test step is successful, the pipeline automatically deploys the Dockerised application to Render.